-Your main memory DRAM is 8 Megabytes.
+Your main memory DRAM options are 8 or 16 Megabytes.
+Main memory is ordered at the time this product was purchased.
+You can upgrade to more memory but you must send your hand-held computer to your Customer Support Center.
+The main memory requires batteries in your handheld computer to protect it.
 This memory is protected by the backup battery during low main battery conditions or when the main battery pack is removed.